egandavidpatrick-del/BLKEXPORT/README.md

 <b>2.
 Export BOM to CSV</b> – Consolidated Bill of Materials.

 ### Repository Scope
 As BLKEXPORT was developed as a bespoke production development, its source code remains private.
-This repository therefore provides the supporting materials for the solution, including technical documentation, architecture overview, application screenshots, user guide, and video demonstration.
+This repository therefore provides the supporting materials for the solution, including technical documentation, architecture overview, application screenshots, and video demonstration.

 ## At a Glance